parkplatz-transform/parkplatztransform-api/readme.md

 ### Tests

-To run integration tests for the API endpoints run the following:
+To run integration tests for the API endpoints run the following (requires docker & docker-compose_):

 ```shell
 sh ./scripts/test.sh